Contemporary Regional Politics in a Global Context (11244.1)

 |2024||UC - Canberra, Bruce||Semester 1||05 February 2024||Flexible||Dr Jonathan Pickering|

 Textbook: McCormick, J. (2021).
 Understanding the European Union: A Concise Introduction.
 8th edition.
 London: Macmillan.

 The textbook is currently available in ebook and paperback formats.

 Electronic and paperback versions of the 8th edition are available at the UC Library.

 Additional required and further readings will be posted on UCLearn.

 Students are expected to view all lectures and attend all workshops unless they have a valid reason for non-attendance (e.g. illness).
-The policy lab presentation mark requires participation in the full workshop session associated with this assignment.
+The roundtable component of the country profile assignment mark requires participation in the full workshop session associated with this assignment.

 Required IT skills